suits-rpg/rules/lib/rules/combat.md

 Combat has a more complex system of loss, weapons and armor.

+## Rounds

+A round in combat is a second long; in that amount of time, everyone gets a _turn_.

+### Movement

+If you are unengaged you can move up to your reflexes, in Meters, in a round.
+* If you can move in a straight line, you can move up to an opponent and attack at the end of the movement(charge) with a hand weapon.
+* You can move up to a yard and take an action.

+every 10 mph = 4 meter/second; every 7 kph = 2 meters/second.

 ### Order of action

 For the first round, everyone draws a card; if that card is under your reflexes, you act in descending order